-The Government of India offers home loan tax benefits of up to Rs 5. lakh to individuals – deduction of up to Rs.
+The Government of India offers home loan tax benefits of up to Rs 5 lakh to individuals – deduction of up to Rs.
 1.5 lakh on principal repayment under Section 80C and up to Rs.
 2 lakh on interest payment under Section 24(b).
-To boost affordable housing segment, the government also introduced an additional tax deduction of up to Rs.
+To boost affordable housing segment, the government had also introduced an additional tax deduction of up to Rs.
 1.5 lakh for first-time homebuyers on the home loan interest component under Section 80EEA.
 This deduction was over and above the tax deduction available under Section 24(b).
 However, the tax benefit under this section is not longer available for fresh home loan applicants.

 |Sections of Income Tax Act||Tax Deduction|